 Licence Offence Codes: LC20, LC30, LC40, LC50

-The offence of driving without a licence does carry 3-6 penalty points depending on the nature of the licence offence, so it should still be taken seriously.
+The offence of driving without a licence does carry 3-6 penalty points depending on the nature of the licence offence, in addition you can also receive a fine for driving without a licence so it should still be taken seriously.

 Have you Been Stopped Driving Without a Licence?